Learn about The Dragon Band

 Fall Semester

-Auditions for the fall semester take place in May of the previous school year and that is when students learn in which marching ensemble and preliminarily, which concert ensemble they’ll perform in.
+Auditions for the fall semester take place in May and that is when students learn in which marching ensemble and preliminarily, which concert ensemble they’ll perform in.

-Summer Band begins in late July and all band students will take part in one of two marching bands - the Varsity Marching Band or the Junior Varsity Marching Band.
+Summer Band begins in late July and all band students will take part in one of two marching bands - Legacy or Horizon.
 Both bands will perform at home and away Varsity football games as well as various marching competitions.

 Viewing our Calendar will give you a good indication of our outside of school rehearsal dates and various performances.